Urigo/Ionic2CLI-Meteor-WhatsApp/manuals/views/step6.md

 ```
 [}]: #

-As you can see, we've used a `Meteor` method called `sendTextMessage`, which is yet to exist.
+As you can see, we've used a `Meteor` method called `addMessage`, which is yet to exist.
 This method will add messages to our messages collection and run on both client's local cache and server.
-Now we're going to create a `server/methods/methods.ts` file in our server and implement the method's logic:
+Now we're going to create a `api/server/methods.ts` file in our server and implement the method's logic:

 [{]: <helper> (diff_step 6.15)
 #### Step 6.15: Implement Meteor method for adding a new message